 \subsection{Primitive Conditions for Assumptions}

-\paragraph{Primitive Conditions for Assumption \eqref{assump:mild_mean_square} }
+\subsubsection{Primitive Conditions for Assumption \eqref{assump:mild_mean_square}}

 Now we go into detail about the primitive conditions for the assumptions starting with Assumption \ref{assump:mild_mean_square} part i).
 Plugging in the definition of $g$ into the equation, we get that this assumption is the following.
-Given that our moment is one dimensional we drop the norm notation for clarity.
+Given that our moment is one dimensional, we drop the norm notation for clarity.

-For conciseness this we write this with expectation notation.
+For conciseness, we write this with expectation notation.

-Which is a mean square consistency condition for the average derivative.
-Mean square consistency for the average derivative follows from two primitive assumptions 1) mean square consistency first step, stated in Assumption \eqref{assump:mean_square_consistency_first_step} and 2) mean square continuity for average derivative, stated in Assumption \eqref{assump:mean_square_continuity_average_derivative}.
-We start by writing down these two assumptions and show how together they imply mean square consistency for the average derivative.
+This is a mean square consistency condition for the average derivative.
+Mean square consistency for the average derivative follows from two primitive assumptions.
+First, that we have mean square consistency in the first step, as stated in Assumption \eqref{assump:mean_square_consistency_first_step}.
+Second, that we have mean square continuity for average derivative, conditions for which are given in Assumption \eqref{assump:primitive_mean_square_continuity_average_derivative}.
+The proof showing that the conditions in Assumption \eqref{assump:primitive_mean_square_continuity_average_derivative} are sufficient for mean square continuity for the average derivative proven is given in Lemma \eqref{lemma:Poincare}.

+We start by writing these two assumptions and show how, together, they imply mean-square consistency for the average derivative.

 The first primitive assumption is mean square consistency of the first step estimator $\hat{\gamma}$.

 \begin{assumption} (mean square consistency first step) \end{assumption}